Code-Pop/from-vuex-to-pinia/README.md

-# From Pinia to Vuex
+# From Vuex to Pinia

-This is the companion repo to the Vue Master course: From Pinia to Vuex.
+This is the companion repo to the Vue Master course: From Vuex to Pinia.